q793148210/helloworld/README.md

 ## Configuration GUI

-Run the GUI to update the webhook URL, key, proxies, schedule and message text:
+Run the GUI to update the webhook URL, key, proxies, schedule and message text.
+You can also configure whether to mention everyone or a list of specific contacts when messages are sent:

 ```bash
 python3 config_gui.py
 ```

+For fixed mentions, enter comma-separated mobile numbers in the list field when selecting "@固定人".

 Changes are written to `config.json` which the daemon reads automatically.
 Use the **Test** button to send a one-time test message with the current